 Hawaii Pacific University’s (HPU) Department of Arts, Communication, Languages, & Media offers a Master of Arts in Strategic Communication with an Emphasis in Technical Design Training.
 Students in this program first complete core courses in communication theory, media ethics and intellectual property considerations in communication, and research methods for communication before progressing to courses in applied technology such as digital graphic design and web design.
 From there, students choose a course in global communication, and five elective classes that can cover topics such as organizational communication management, speechmaking, communication campaigns, digital photography and videography, social media strategy, and crisis communication.
 Students must also complete a capstone course during which they research a topic in communication and complete a master’s thesis.

-Online Master’s in Communication Programs in Hawaii
+Online Master’s in Communication Programs for Hawaii Residents

-At present, the University of Hawaii at Manoa and HPU do not offer online master’s in communication programs.
+At present, the University of Hawaii at Manoa and Hawaii Pacific University do not offer online master’s in communication programs.
 However, there are numerous out-of-state schools that have online programs that admit applicants who are residents of Hawaii.
 This is especially important for students who do not live near Honolulu or do not live on Oahu.
-Online programs may also be a good option for students who cannot routinely commute to campus to attend lectures.
+Online programs may also be a good option for students who cannot routinely commute to campus to attend classes.
 While many graduate programs offer night classes for working professionals, online programs provide greater flexibility for students who have personal or professional commitments that would otherwise interfere with traditional on-campus programs.
 Students should note that out-of-state schools have to seek authorization before enrolling online students from Hawaii.
 Therefore, students should contact the admissions offices of programs that interest them to confirm they are eligible for admission.

 For more information about online master’s in communication programs, please reference our Online Master’s in Communication Degree Programs page.

-Campus programs, Campus/Hybrid programs, Online programs (fully online to 2 campus visits per year), Hybrid-Online programs (3 to ~5 campus visits per year)
+Campus programs, Campus/Hybrid programs, Online programs (fully online to two campus visits per year)

 Hawaii Pacific University